worldcoin/tx-proxy/README.md

 # tx-proxy: World Chain Transaction Relay Service

-`tx-proxy` is a proxy server that sits between Alchemy's transaction relays, our block builders, and the sequencing op-geth nodes on World Chain.
-The service multiplexes incoming `eth_sendRawTransaction` requests to two highly available backends.
+`tx-proxy` is a supplemental pass through proxy that re-routes RPC traffic to two high availability execution layer backends.

+Priority Blockspace for Human's (PBH) on World Chain introduces an external block builder to the OP Stack which enforces a custom validation policy for PBH transactions.
+The role of `tx-proxy` is to validate transactions through the block builder prior to forwarding the transactions to the sequencing execution clients on the network.
+Ensuring synchronization of the mempool's across all sequencing execution clients on the network.

+**Endpoints**
+- `eth_sendRawTransaction`
+- `eth_sendRawTransactionConditional`

 Its primary purpose is to ensure transactions are validated by builders before being relayed to Op-Geth sequencers.